 Christopher also has a busy paper-based practice, drafting pleadings, witness statements and questions to experts.
 He is able to provide clear and methodical advice on liability, quantum, evidential issues and settlement.
 Christopher has a sound understanding of the civil procedural rules and is able to advise on a range of procedural issues.

-Christopher accepts instructions in all areas of personal injury law, including road traffic accidents, employer’s liability, Highway’s Act claims, public liability and occupier’s liability.
-He has pleaded schedules of loss in cases worth over £200,000 and has a firm grasp of the law relating to the assessment of damages.
+Christopher accepts instructions from both claimants and defendants in all types of personal injury claims.
+He has expertise in areas including road traffic accidents, employer’s liability, Highway’s Act claims, public liability and occupier’s liability.
+He is highly numerate and has a firm grasp of the law relating to the assessment of damages.

 Christopher has a fast-growing clinical negligence practice.
 He has experience dealing with cases involving: